front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

-Since our caterories are stored in a variable:
+Since our categories are stored in a variable:

 ```js
 const categories = ['arts', 'books', 'fashion', 'food', 'movies', 'travel'];